Where to Go Ice Skating in Banff and Canmore

 Canmore Town Pond

 This is easily one of the best places to go skating in Canmore.
 Each winter, the town of Canmore maintains a lovely natural ice skating pond just outside of downtown.
-It’s serviced daily and resurfaces three-five times a week, so you have a reliable surface, and it’s great for vacations who choose Canmore as their base.
+It’s serviced daily and resurfaces three to five times a week, so you have a reliable surface.
+It’s great for vacationers who choose Canmore as their base.

 It’s even lit at night, so it’s a great place to head if you feel like enjoying some nighttime skating.
 The only downside is there are no views as the pond is surrounded by trees and in a neighborhood.
 There are several frozen ponds around the town of Canmore.
 You can find those on the site here.